TianXihe-Escape/TA-Recruitment-System-Group46/README.md

 - wuyanze-zyy: 31222291 (Member)

 ## Key Features By Role
-- `TA Applicant`: register, log in, edit profile, store CV path, browse jobs, view job details, apply, track application status
+- `TA Applicant`: register, log in, edit profile, choose a local CV file, browse jobs, view job details, apply, and track application status
-- `Module Organiser`: create and edit jobs, view applicants per job, inspect match score and missing skills, shortlist, accept, reject
+- `Module Organiser`: create and edit jobs, reopen closed jobs, view applicants per job, inspect match score and missing skills, shortlist, accept, reject, and safely replace an accepted TA when reopening a post
 - `Admin`: monitor workloads, highlight overload, inspect all jobs, load/reset sample data, view simple rebalance suggestions

+## Reliability Improvements
+- Stronger validation for TA registration and profile editing, including normalized email input, phone number checks, Chinese-name-friendly validation, and cleaner text handling
+- More tolerant skill parsing that supports English and Chinese separators such as `,` `，` `;` `；` and `、`
+- Safer MO review workflow so refreshing tables after shortlist/accept/reject does not trigger false errors
+- Reopening a job now clears the previous accepted application state so a new TA can be selected correctly
+- UTF-8 data persistence and Chinese-friendly UI fonts to reduce encoding and display issues on Windows
+- Faster global scroll behavior, including form-area mouse-wheel scrolling on page containers

 ## Technology Stack
 - Java 17+